9 Ways to Use Microlearning for Training Purposes

 Pare it down

 Remember less is more when creating microlearning.
 Don’t try and cram too much material in a short amount of time.
 Aim to make one or two points and eliminate information overload.
 This is the same for visuals.
 Too many graphics or videos can overwhelm the learner and distract from the key takeaways.
-You also need to remember that microlearning happens usually on-the-go meaning a mobile phone.
+You also need to remember that microlearning happens usually on-the-go meaning on a mobile phone.
 And a phone screen size is a lot smaller than a desktop or laptop computer.

 Where does microlearning fit within your organization?